visguides-workshop/visguides-workshop.github.io/submission_info.md

 ## Submission Information

-This workshop features 3 types of submissions.
-Please carefully read the respective instructions.
+This workshop features 3 types of submissions: short papers, long papers, and guideline reports.
+Please carefully read the respective instructions below.
 Submission topics include, but are not limited to:

 - Comparative analysis of guidelines for visual representation, requirements, and gap analysis of principles and guidelines for one or more visualization tasks (or application domains)